JamesHutchison/megamock/README.md

 ### Usage

 Import and execution order is important for MegaMock.
-When running tests, you will need to execute the `start_loader` function prior to importing any production or test code.
+When running tests, you will need to execute the `start_import_mod` function prior to importing any production or test code.
 You will also want it so the loader is not used in production.

 With `pytest`, this is easily done by adding a root level `conftest.py` file if it does not exist already, and executing